ipverse/as-ip-blocks/README.md

 ## Related projects

+- **[as-metadata](https://github.com/ipverse/as-metadata)**: Complete AS metadata including `lastAnnounced` timestamps and additional fields not included in the per-AS files here.
 - **[as-overlay](https://github.com/ipverse/as-overlay)**: Autonomous system metadata overlays that supplement and enhance the authoritative data in this repository.
 When overlay data is applied, entries will have an `origin` value of `overlaid` in the JSON format.

 ## Questions or issues?